2022 Late Model Rules

 C. Holes in the hood or any functioning air scoops are not permitted.
 Hoods must lay flat.

-D. No openings or cut-outs are permitted in the hood.
+D. Openings or cut-outs are not permitted in the hood.

 E. All roofs must be the same size and shape of a production roof.
 Steel or fiberglass roof permitted.
 Roof panels must be permanently mounted in the stock position the same as a stock production roof for the year/make/model being used.

-20G- 3.9 REAR DECK LIDS/TRUNKS- The rear deck lid / trunk may be steel or aluminum.
+20G- 3.9 REAR DECK LIDS / TRUNKS- The rear deck lid / trunk may be steel or aluminum.
 Fiberglass is not allowed.
 The rear deck lid must maintain the same dimensions, angles and bodylines as the stock production car.
 Lid may be held closed with quick release pins and/or hinges.
-Complete taillight panel and bumper cover must be run.
+Flat-back or shortened cars are not permitted.

 20G- 3.10 BUMPERS/BUMPER COVERS- The bumper & bumper cover must be acceptable to SMS Officials and meet the following requirements: